number5alive/funsizehikes/blog/_posts/2016-07-13-reds-meadow-to-tahoe.markdown

 It is a hard hitch back to Tuolumne.
 We watch hundreds of tourists drive past- no one wants to pick up smelly hikers.
 Finally, we get back to the trail and our home.

 We hike down to the river.
 I wade across with my shoes on as always and wait on the other side as the others try to find a dry way across.
-I miss it as they have a misadventure with a log and a waterfall and Shake n Bake walks up soaked to his chest.
+I miss it as they have a misadventure with a log and a waterfall and Shake'nBake walks up soaked to his chest.
 We've been taking it in turns to fall into rivers lately.

 We finish out the little passes- Benson first, and Sevey the next day.
 There is no snow, but they still exhaust us.
 We sail over Dorothy Pass and out of Yosemite, and hit one thousand miles at noon.
 I packed out Scotch for the occasion and we sit and sip it under the pines.
 Then we climb high, up towards Sonora pass.
 We camp on a ridge, cowboying for the first time in a while.
 An owl swoops low overhead, silent until he is past us and we hear a whoosh.